-If a student is absent on the day of thetask:
+If a student is absent on the day of the task:

-- The student or his parent must telephone the school who will inform theDeputy Principal. - A doctor's certificate is required if the absence is on medical grounds. - Medical Certificates must: - include the day of the missed task; - show the length of time the student will be unfit for school; - be produced immediately on return to school. - A student may receive a zero mark for the assessed task if they do not complete an Illness/Misadventure Application Form with an attached medical certificate.
-The student must see the Deputy Principal concerned on their next school day of attendance. - A student who does not attend all lessons on the day of an assessment task will not have the assessment task mark counted unless there are extenuating circumstances.
-Technology malfunction will not be accepted as a reason for late submission of atask.
+- The student or his parent must telephone the school who will inform the Deputy Principal. - A doctor's certificate is required if the absence is on medical grounds. - Medical Certificates must: - include the day of the missed task; - show the length of time the student will be unfit for school; - be produced immediately on return to school. - A student may receive a zero mark for the assessed task if they do not complete an Illness/Misadventure Appeal Form with all supporting documentation.
+The student must see the relevant Head Teacher on their first day school day of attendance. - A student who does not attend all lessons on the day of an assessment task will not have the assessment task mark counted unless there are extenuating circumstances.
+Technology malfunction will not be accepted as a reason for late submission of a task.
 Work will not be accepted as an email or on a USB drive unless specified by the teacher.

-Assessment Task Illness / Misadventure Application
+Illness / Misadventure Appeal

-To appeal a zero mark or apply for an exemption, the student must fill out an Illness/Misadventure Application Form.
-They must see the Deputy Principal concernedon their next school day of attendance.
+To appeal a zero mark or apply for an exemption, the student must fill out an Illness/Misadventure Appeal Form.
+They must see the relevant Head Teacher on their next school day of attendance.

-- A If the Assessment Task Illness/Misadventure Application is accepted, then the teacher of that course will: - arrange for the student to attempt the task at a different time; or - arrange for the student to attempt an alternative task of a similar nature.
+- A If the Illness/Misadventure Appeal is accepted, then the teacher of that course will: - arrange for the student to attempt the task in the next class lesson; or - arrange for the student to attempt an alternative task of a similar nature.